Cruise Big Blue - Lake Tahoe Boat Tours

 Most Tahoe boat tours stick to the California side — Emerald Bay, D.L.
 Bliss, the famous West Shore estates.
 We're heading the other direction.

 The East Shore is Lake Tahoe's wild side.
 Dramatic rock formations.
 Hidden coves.
 Towering pines giving way to granite cliffs that plunge straight into 1,000 feet of water.
-And yes, the surreal sight of glittering casinos perched on the shoreline, a reminder that Tahoe sits on the California-Nevada border.

 We'll cruise north from South Shore along the Nevada coastline, past the Stateline casinos (Harrah's, Harveys, the Edgewood Golf Course), and up toward Cave Rock — a massive sacred site for the Washoe people and one of the most striking geological features on the lake.